davidgf/design-patterns-in-ruby/convention_over_configuration.md

 end
 ```

-With these two conventions we make it really easy for other developers to add new protocols ready to use automatically in our application.
+With these two conventions we make it really easy for other developers to add new, ready to use, protocols automatically in our application.
 The `MessageGateway` would look like this:

 ```ruby
 class MessageGateway